saadullahsaeed/pub-sub/README.md

 + _Topic_ -- which represents the typical Pub-Sub _Topic_ parties can subscribe to.
 Each Topic has a name, which in theory should identify it uniquely among other topics.
 The implementation does not use this field, and if only - it's for informative reasons.
 Topics allow you to create Publishers and Subscribers.
 Bear in mind: since queues are not used, events are _blocked_ when you invoke
 Publishers, until at least one Subscriber is available.
 This is to prevent a situation where Publishing occurs before Subscribing.
++ _NewFactory_ -- is the public access point function that allows you to use this library.

+As such the _NewFactory_ method exposes you a _Factory_ interface providing the following methods:
 + _NewTopic_ -- is a public function that allows you to create a Topic with a name.
 + _NewTickerTopic_ -- is a public function that allows you to construct a special version of a Topic, which encapsulates over a Go time.NewTicker().
 + _AndGate_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish.
 Hence it is a logical AND gate of multiple Topic subscriptions.
 Since Publish events might occur repeatedly on one of the provided Topics before data is passed to the returned Topic, the actual type of the returned data is _map[string][]interface{}_, where each key of the map reflects the name of one of the provided Topics.
 + _OrGate_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish.
 Hence it is a logical OR gate of multiple Topic subscriptions.
-Just like And, the returned type is _map[string][]interface{}_.
-The reason is that a common function/pattern is used behind the scenes, it also promotes a uniform interface.
+Just like with And, the returned type is _map[string][]interface{}_.
-+ _NewProvider_ -- is a public function that allows you to access all of the above methods.

 An important assumption of the implementation is that an event is represented by _interface{}_.
 The framework does not place any assumptions about type.
+The actual type can actually vary, in some cases it is exactly what a Publish event has produced, in other cases -- see AndGate and OrGate -- it is actually an aggregation of such events.

 Note, that the library exposes a Version() method which you can use to inspect this libraries' version.